json-everything/json-everything-docs/_docs/schema/schemagen/schema-generation.md

 Done.

-> The validating converter described in this document requires AOT-incompatible reflection to operate, so it may cause errors in a Native AOT context.
+> This library uses AOT-incompatible reflection to operate, so it may cause errors in a Native AOT context.
 {: .prompt-warning}

 ## IMPORTANT {#schema-schemagen-disclaimer}